-Yes, a $2,500 deductible is good for car insurance if you want a lower monthly premium.
-The most common deductibles are $500 and $1,000, but a higher deductible can be a good option if you don’t mind having a higher monthly premium.
+Yes, a $200 deductible is good for car insurance if you want to avoid paying a lot out of pocket in the event of a claim.
+The most common deductibles are $500 and $1,000, but a lower deductible can be a good option if you don’t mind having a higher monthly premium.

 Remember to consider the total amount of your deductibles when choosing a deductible for each type of coverage.
 For example, if you are at fault for an accident, you may have to pay your collision deductible as well as deductibles for personal injury protection or health insurance.